Go to the Students section

 Go to the Business and Employers section

-The Modular Examination Committee (MEC) acts as a forum for the communication of information and as a tribunal to ensure necessary information is provided.
+The Undergraduate Confirmation Forum (UCF) acts as a forum for the communication of information and as a tribunal to ensure necessary information is provided.

 1. A student who is hoping to change subjects must be judged in the first instance against the criteria for his or her current subject(s).
 However, if a SEC has decided to allow a subject change into one of its subjects it should make an alternative recommendation based on the new subject(s).

-2. Where a Mitigating Circumstances Panel (MCP) agrees a claim for mitigating circumstances this decision will be reported to the relevant SEC.
-SECs should strive for consistency in the award of the MS and DR grade or the requirement for a student to do further work by assigning a DE/DC/DB grade.
+2. Where an Exceptional Circumstances Panel (ECP) agrees a claim for exceptional circumstances, this decision will be reported to the relevant SEC.
+SECs should strive for consistency in the award of the DR grade or the requirement for a student to do further work by awarding an uncapped resit.

 3. The award of credit for previous study should be a matter for a SEC, but the award should be on the basis of the University’s Policy and Procedures and the UMP Regulations and Guidelines.
 Credit should only be awarded where an appropriate Higher Education Institution has provided information on the amount, level and nature of the learning outcomes achieved or the SEC itself has overseen the assessment of a student’s prior or concurrent learning.